-Only CPD grant programs are required to be described by allocation priority; however, it is helpful to all housing stakeholders in the state to understand the complete picture of housing assistance programs that effect achievement of Rhode Island's housing and community development goals (SP-45).
 Most funding programs address one goal directly.
-Only CDBG programs are split between funding the outcomes of more than one goal.
-However, many funding programs indirectly assist with the achievement of other goals; for instance, the HTF, HOME and LIHTC programs, though they specifically fund affordable housing development, also contribute to the reduction of homelessness (Goal 2), the provision of safe and healthy housing (Goal 3) and non-housing community development (Goal 6).
-Providing tenant-based rental assistance, addressing the foreclosure crisis and providing safe and healthy homes all go to reducing the likelihood of homelessness and improving the communities in which these programs serve, thus addressing Goals 2 and 6 while achieving their stated outcomes.
+Only HOME and CDBG programs are split between funding the outcomes of more than one goal.
+However, many funding programs indirectly assist with the achievement of other goals; for instance, the HTF, HOME and LIHTC programs, though they specifically fund affordable housing development, also contribute to the reduction of homelessness (Goal 2), the provision of safe and healthy housing (Goal 3) and non-housing community development (Goal 4).
+Providing healthy homes goes to reducing the likelihood of homelessness and improving the communities in which these programs serve, thus addressing Goals 2 and 4 while achieving their stated outcomes.